richardsprague/uBiome/docs/HackersGuide/hackersGuide-md/hackersGuide.md

 Title Page	?
 Contents	?
 Foreword	?
+Intro	?
 Chapter One - The Science	?
-Intro	?
 Microbes everywhere!	?
 In the air	?
 Underground	?
 Microbes	?
-What is a microbe?	?
+Microbes in your body	?
 Microbes in the gut	?
 Microbes of the skin	?
+What are they doing?	?
+Studying the Human Microbiome	?
 A crash course in microbiology	?
 A crash course in botany	?
-What are they doing?	?
-Studying the Human Microbiome	?
 Chapter Two - The Technology	?
 Studying the Microbiome	?
 The old way: culturing	?